Hi! I'm Rosie 👋

 - I occasionally make video tutorials about Roam Research.

-I’m currently taking a break from twitter so the best way to contact me is to email email@example.com.
+Follow me on twitter or email me at firstname.lastname@example.org.
 I’m also experimenting with offering free 30 minute calls to people interested in relevant areas who I may be able to help.
 It’s kind of a cross between mentoring, coaching, and consultancy — if you’re interested send me your info here.